if4health/siteTech4Health-s-Backend/secondMERNproject/README.md

 ![](https://if4health.netlify.app/logo/opt-if4health-halfsize.png)

 This is my 2nd Node.JS project.
-I developed a static webpage for [IF4Health](https://if4health.netlify.app/) Research Group.
-Thus I decided to create a server to manage published works and students.
-The idea is to develop CRUDs for both sections - published works and students - while learning a bit of MERN stack.
-To start this project fast I used Express-generator tool.
+The goal of this project is to learn how to properly deploy a NodeJS server containing multiple features and routes.
+Therefore, I started this projct by using [Express-Generator](https://expressjs.com/pt-br/starter/generator.html) tool to generate the basic app structure.
+Next, I adapted students CRUD to this automated structure.
+Finally, I included the development of a CRUD for published works management.

 ## Requirements
 - NodeJS [https://nodejs.org/en/](https://nodejs.org/en/)